Bit-Quill/ssvp-hosted/README.md

 Want to learn more about new features and best practices for the Office platform?
 [Join the Microsoft Office Add-ins community call](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins-community-call).

-## Copyright
+## License

-Copyright (c) 2024 Microsoft Corporation.
-All rights reserved.
+Copyright (c) 2025 Snowflake Inc. All rights reserved.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project is licensed under the MIT License.
+See the LICENSE file for details.